dji-sdk/Mobile-SDK-iOS/README.md

 ## FFmpeg Customization

 We have forked the original FFmpeg and add customized features to provide more infos of video frame, including frame's width and height, frame rate number, etc. These features will help to implement video hardware decoding.

-For more details, please check the AVCodecParserContext struct of avcodec.h file from this [Github Page](https://github.com/dji-sdk/FFmpeg).
+The SDK Sample Code uses code of [FFmpeg](http://ffmpeg.org) licensed under the [LGPLv2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html) and its source code can be downloaded from this [Github Page](https://github.com/dji-sdk/FFmpeg).

 ## Concepts